 - More suited for narrow feet climbers

-After all of our long research about the Best La Sportiva Climbing Shoes, we found that La Sportiva Skwama is the best La Sportiva Climbing Shoes available today.
+Based on all of our experience with Climbing Shoes from La Sportiva, we found that La Sportiva Skwama is the best La Sportiva Climbing Shoes available today.

-There’s also a Premium Option with all the best features and high-quality materials if you have more money to spend, namely La Sportiva Theory.
+Our Premium Option is La Sportiva Theory with all the best features and high-quality materials, but that’s only if you have more money to spend.

 However, if you are on a slightly tighter budget, you can also consider the La Sportiva Otaki as an affordable alternative.